danodus/mdsynth/README.txt

 2.3.
 Installation
 =================

-1. Go to "src/tools" and execute "make".
-This command will produce the toolset binaries.
+1. Compile the tools located in "src/tools" using the Visual C++ 2008 Express project.

 2. Open a command prompt, go the the "src/synth" directory and execute "make".
 This command will produce the "synth.s19" file to upload.
 3. Connect a VGA monitor to the synthesizer (your Xilinx Spartan 3A-Starter Kit board);
 4. Connect a PS/2 keyboard to the synthesizer;